How to Start a Food Van Business in the UK

 If you’re close to a competitor, you’ll need to either be better in terms of service and quality or be prepared to try and undercut them!

-For my coffee van – we know that there is a cafe in the country park not too far away so I’m conscious of this when pricing.
+For our coffee van – we have established that there is a café in the country park not too far away so we need to be conscious of this when pricing.
 They sell their coffees at around £2.50 for an americano and £3 for a latte.

-I can compete with this pricing, but to be sure, I will need to look at my financials and how much I need to charge in order to turn a profit (we’ll look at this later in the article).
-I expect that customers will come across my van before they reach the cafe inside the country park – so this should help entice them.
+Our van can compete with this pricing, but to be sure we will need to look at financials and how much to charge in order to turn a profit (we’ll look at this later in the article).
+We expect that customers will come across our van before they reach the café inside the country park – so this should help entice them.

-Of course, I can’t just rely on pricing and footfall to attract customers, my van needs to look enticing too!
+Of course, we can’t just rely on pricing and footfall to attract customers, our van needs to look enticing too!

 Marketing your food van